-USDA Agricultural Projections to 2022, released in February 2013, provide longrun projections for the farm sector for the next 10 years.
-These annual projections cover agricultural commodities, agricultural trade, and aggregate indicators of the sector, such as farm income and food prices.
+USDA Agricultural Projections report provides longrun projections for the farm sector for the next 10 years.
+These annual projections cover agricultural commodities, agricultural trade, and aggregate indicators of the sector, such as farm income.

 Bioenergy is renewable energy derived from biological sources, to be used for heat, electricity, or vehicle fuel.
 Biofuel derived from plant materials is among the most rapidly growing renewable energy technologies.